honcheng/PaperFoldMenuController/README.md

 The paperfold menu controller containing the viewController.
 #####viewController
 The view controller selected in the menu

-#####Discussion
+##paperFoldMenuController:shouldFoldMenuToRevealViewController:
+Ask the delegate if the menu table view should be folded to reveal the selected view controller

+	- (BOOL)paperFoldMenuController:(PaperFoldMenuController *)paperFoldMenuController shouldFoldMenuToRevealViewController:(UIViewController *)viewController;

+####Parameters
+#####paperFoldMenuController
-The paperfold menu controller calls this method in response to the user tapping the left menu, after the viewController is made active.
+The paperfold menu controller containing the viewController.
+#####viewController
+The view controller selected in the menu

 Requirements
 ---